pulumi/pulumi/docs/design/idl.md

 The Lumi type definitions are in TypeScript for the time being (as with our current hand-coded ones).
 So, `cidlc` actually generates TypeScript, not a LumiPack directly.
-(Eventually, `cidlc` can have a pluggable language target.)  `lumijs` is then used to compile that TypeScript in the usual ways.
+(Eventually, `cidlc` can have a pluggable language target.)  `pulumijs` is then used to compile that TypeScript in the usual ways.
 This allows interesting things like augmenting the type definitions with functions (like `aws.getLinuxAMI`).

-The RPC stubs are simply variations of our existing gRPC `lumirpc.ResourceProvider` base type, with some boilerplate around standard marshaling and validation, so the real providers can focus on important resource-specific logic.
+The RPC stubs are simply variations of our existing gRPC `pulumirpc.ResourceProvider` base type, with some boilerplate around standard marshaling and validation, so the real providers can focus on important resource-specific logic.

 ## IDL